macey26/100-days-of-code/r1-log.md

 ###R1D12
  Still learning more about DOM manipulation for my project today.
 I am still not sure I am understanding how to apply what I am learning to my project.
 I hope it sinks in after I get through all the DOM rescources on the Odin project
+### R1D13
+I completed some Javascript function practice and started the rock paper scissors project on the Odin Project.

+I am looking forward to doing the project because I think I will learn a lot of things I can apply to my Dr who game